wesleyegberto/java-new-features/java-20/README.md

     * `ExecutorSerevice` extends `AutoClosable`
 * Scoped values (incubator)
   * enable the sharing of immutable data within and across threads
+  * it were inspired by the way that Lipst dialects provide support for dyanamically scoped free variables
   * they are preferred to thread-local variables (specially using virtual threads)
   * goals:
     * provide a programming model to share data both within a thread and with child threads